 So where do you look when you want to have a solid career conversation?
 One where you can learn from someone else but also share your own truths?

-When I recently interviewed Rachel Rosenthal, a professional organizer and event planner, she told me that her greatest mentors have been women in her own network.
+I recently spoke with a wildly successful professional organizer and event planner.
+She told me that her greatest mentors have been women in her own network.
 I didn't think of it as much at the time, but over the last few months this concept has really clicked with me.

 I've been amazed at the female entrepreneurial community I've been able to link up with by putting myself out there and telling people whose work I admire that they've influenced me in a positive way.